-Now in its fifth phase of operations, the government of Canada through its aid office Global Affairs Canada (GAC), continues to provide the largest share of the Centre’s funding which is complemented by contributions from the United Kingdom (DFID), the European Union (EU), the Government of the Netherlands, the Government of Mexico and the Caribbean Development Bank.
-The Government of Barbados finances the costs of office facilities, while the other 23 beneficiary countries make annual contributions to the Centre’s operating expenses.
-Other contributors over the life of CARTAC include Australia (AUSAID), the Inter-American Development Bank (IADB), the United Nations Development Programme (UNDP), Ireland, the United States (USAID), and the World Bank (WB).
+Now in its fifth phase of operations, the government of Canada continues to provide the largest share of the Centre’s funding which is complemented by contributions from the United Kingdom (FCDO), the European Union (EU), the Government of the Netherlands, the Government of Mexico, the Caribbean Development Bank, United States of America (USAID) and the Eastern Caribbean Central Bank.
+The Government of Barbados finances the costs of office facilities, while the other 22 beneficiary countries make annual contributions to the Centre’s operating expenses.
+Other contributors over the life of CARTAC include Australia (AUSAID), the Inter-American Development Bank (IADB), the United Nations Development Programme (UNDP), Ireland and the World Bank (WB).

 HOW DOES CARTAC OPERATE?

-The Centre Coordinator, also referred to as the Programme Coordinator, is responsible for the day-to-day management and operations of the Centre under the strategic guidance of the Steering Committee and general oversight from the IMF.
+The Director is responsible for the day-to-day management and operations of the Centre under the strategic guidance of the Steering Committee and general oversight from the IMF.

 CARTAC like all of the Fund’s RTACs, combines local expertise and on-the-ground capacity building with strategic advice from IMF headquarters.
 All technical assistance (TA) is integrated into the IMF’s lending and surveillance operations, and coordinated with other IMF TA as well as that of other providers.
 All TA is backstopped by IMF headquarters, ensuring quality and consistency of policy advice.

 – Undertake diagnostic work to identify and design measures needed to strengthen specific aspects of economic and financial governance;

 – Prepare detailed plans, and assist in the implementation of those plans;